-Complaint ratios are the big number to look at here – you will note that although State Farm has the highest number of complaints, they also have the lowest ratio.
+Complaint ratios are the big number to look at here – you will note that although State Farm has the highest number of complaints, it also has the lowest ratio.
 That’s because they have the largest part of the market share in Ohio.
 Their number of complaints comes from a much larger pool of customers than other companies.

-A big number of complaints can cause something of a knee-jerk reaction, but it’s important to remember that it really depends on the size of the company.
+Several complaints can cause something of a knee-jerk reaction, but it’s important to remember that it depends on the size of the company.

 You can see below how the top ten companies’ rates compare to the state average.